Remote Machines

 ssh://backup@example.com:22/backups/laptopFor Hetzner Storage Box-style paths, keep the provider-specific path syntax:

 Some NAS devices expose different paths over SFTP and SSH.
-Synology DSM is a common example:
+Synology DSM is a common example.
+For provider-level mapping notes, see Provider Guides.

 SFTP path shown while browsing: /playbackup/borguitest